Basic Information about Japanese Patent Applications

 When an applicant receives from the JPO an office action indicating reasons for refusal concerning the patentability (novelty or inventive step) of the claimed inventions, they are given an opportunity to submit a written opinion and/or amendment in response to the office action.
 The due date for responding to the office action is set to 3 months from the dispatch date of the office action for international clients, and 60 days from the dispatch date for domestic clients.
 The due date may be extended up to 3 months for international clients, and 2 months for domestic clients.
 Failure to respond to the office action will result in a decision of rejection.

-For example, if claim 1 is defined as CL1 = a1 + a2 + a3 and Cited Reference D1 discloses a1, a2, and a3, then claim 1 will be rejected as a lack of novelty based on D1.
+For example, if claim 1 is described as CL1 = a1 + a2 + a3 and Cited Reference D1 discloses a1, a2, and a3, then claim 1 will be rejected as a lack of novelty based on D1.
 If Cited Reference D2 discloses a1 and a2 and Cited Reference D3 discloses a3 and also there is a motivation to combine References D2 and D3, claim 1 will be rejected as a lack of inventive step based on D2 and D3.

 In this case, an Applicant may consider amending claim 1 to add an element a4 which is not taught or suggested by D1 to D3 (i.e., CL1′ = a1 + a2 + a3 + a4) and arguing against the novelty rejection based on D1 and inventive step rejection based on D2 and D3.
 The Applicant may also consider arguing that the examiner’s finding is unreasonable (e.g., the element a3 in D1 does not correspond to the claimed element a3 in CL1) without any claim amendment.